varshini17/LearningProject/README.md

 # LearningProject
-This is a sample test project
+This is a sample test project for JS course session